-The OMC is now offering weekday practice sessions
+The OMF is offering free weekday practice sessions

-We are excited to be offering weekday practice sessions for those new to mindfulness, or for those keen to support their daily practice by joining a live online community for daily practice sessions 7.00-7.30pm UK time Monday-Friday.
+We are excited to offer free weekday practice sessions for those new to mindfulness, or for those keen to support their daily practice by joining a live online community for daily practice sessions 19.00-19.30 UK time Monday-Friday.

 Many people have now heard of mindfulness, maybe read something about it, or even tried some of the pre-recorded practices available through websites and apps.
 These are a great way to understand a little more about what mindfulness involves and feels like.
 However, keeping mindfulness practice going can be hard.

 We know that regular practice can help to build learning, skills and changes the way we relate to our everyday experiences, but we also lead busy lives, and can always find something we should be doing other than practising mindfulness each day.
 Practising mindfulness on your own can also be a lonely business.

 The OMF week-day practice sessions therefore provide a chance to attend free live sessions as part of an international group of people, and led by an experienced teacher from a world-renowned mindfulness teaching, training and research organisation.